Back to articles

 The obvious counterargument: won't future AI agents get better at detecting deception?
 Possibly.
 But context window limits are a hard constraint, not an engineering shortcoming.
 The "lost in the middle" problem persists even in million-token models.
 Scale and tarpitting exploit TCP-level behavior that no LLM improvement changes.
 And the capability tax applies to fingerprinting too: any scanner that tries to detect deception has to spend extra probes per host.
 Across 65,000 hosts, that multiplies the attacker's cost again.

 One honest caveat: the 92x number is against stock nmap with default service probes.
-A purpose-built scanner with hardcoded timeouts would cut the tarpitting advantage.
-But the context poisoning doesn't care what scanner you use.
+A purpose-built scanner with hardcoded timeouts would cut the tarpitting advantage significantly.
+And we don't yet have a good answer for agents that run multiple independent scanners in parallel with cross-validation; at some point, that kind of orchestration might reduce the poisoning effect, though the cost per attempt goes up fast.
+The context poisoning itself doesn't care what scanner you use.
 That's an LLM constraint, not a network one.

 The cybersecurity teams that will handle the agentic AI threat aren't the ones buying faster signature updates.
 They're the ones making their networks hostile to reconnaissance by design.